1998 Honoree: Karlem "Ducky" Riess

 As the university marshal for 25 years, Riess's name has been synonymous with Tulane tradition.
 Before his retirement in 1998 as the first marshal in Tulane's history, Riess was responsible for leading the academic procession at each commencement ceremony and ensuring that the ritual adheres to proper protocol, with pomp and circumstance intact.

 Over the years, Riess's research interests have included electromagnetic waves, biophysics and mathematical physics.
 He has been a member of the American Chemical Society, the American Physical Society, the American Mathematics Society, the American Crystallographic Society and the American Association for the Advancement of Science.

-In 1995, Ries and his sister, Mary Alma Riess (NC '40, G '46), established the John Riess Memorial Scholarship at Tulane's School of Engineering in memory of their father, a 1904 engineering graduate.
+In 1995, Ries and his sister, Mary Alma Riess (NC '40, G '46), established the John Riess Memorial Scholarship at Tulane's School of Science and Engineering in memory of their father, a 1904 engineering graduate.
 Tulane's Interfraternity Council had previously established the Karlem Riess Interfraternity Scholarship for undergraduates who show both academic merit and financial need.